leo-generali/personal-site/src/writing/2019/why-eleventy.md

   - gatsby
   - react
   - eleventy
-footnotes:
-  - I think this is probably the same for most personal developer blogs.
-Personally speaking, if I come across a post there's little chance that I'll click around and stay on the site.
-9 times out of 10 once I've read the post I close the tab.
-  - According to Google's Lighthouse tool. <a href="/img/writing/2019/eleventy-results.png">Eleventy results</a>. <a href="/img/writing/2019/gatsby-results.png">Gatsby results</a>.
 ---

 **Preface:** I think Gatsby is wonderful.
 It does a ton of fascinating things and it does them well.
 It might not have been the right tool for my personal website but that doesn't mean you shouldn't use it in your projects.